 Android has become smart enough to understand which apps should keep running and which should be closed.
 The memory management algorithm works in such a way that it removes unused applications from memory in case the RAM becomes full.

 In other words, your Android phone will automatically take care of itself.
 You don't need to keep clearing apps from memory to increase your device's performance.
-Modern Android versions are enough so they know which apps you use all the time and which ones aren't a priority.
+Modern versions of Android are smart enough to know which apps you use all the time and which ones are not a priority.

 When should you close apps on Android?